tanyaweaver/python-dev-accelerator/source/lectures/python_packaging_1.rst

     .. rst-class:: center

-    In which we learn to make our code shareable.
+    In which we learn to share with others.

 We've created a small project that implemented the Ackermann function.